How to Start Your Own Customer Loyalty Program

-Step 2.
-Determine Your Program Structure
+Determine Your Loyalty Program Structure

-- Points program – Customers earn points for spending money.
+- Points Program – Customers earn points for spending money.
 Points can be spent on future purchases.

-- Charity program – Customers earn points for spending money.
+- Charity Program – Customers earn points for spending money.
 Those rewards are donated to a related or chosen charity.

-- Community program – Loyal customers are given access to an exclusive community of like-minded people.
+- Community Program – Loyal customers are given access to an exclusive community of like-minded people.

-- Subscription program – Similar to the paid program, this program rewards customers for joining a subscription service.
+- Subscription Program – Similar to the paid program, this program rewards customers for joining a subscription service.

 - Give customers badges for reaching new program tiers or milestones.

 - Keep customers focused on their reward progress by showing them progress bars.